mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 I was hoping to find an excuse to learn Rust, but I never found a good match.

 Instead, I gained breadth and depth in JavaScript.
 I already knew Vue, but this year I learned Gridsome, a Vue-based static site generator.
-I used it to build [my TinyPilot sales site](https://tinypilotkvm.com) and rewrite Is It Keto (TODO: link).
+I used it to build [my TinyPilot sales site](https://tinypilotkvm.com) and [rewrite Is It Keto](https://whatgotdone.com/michael/2020-04-17).

 I also learned to use plain JavaScript more effectively.
 TinyPilot's web app [is pure JavaScript](https://github.com/mtlynch/tinypilot/tree/bf07bfe72941457cf068ca0a44c6b0d62dd9ef05/app/static/js) with no build or compilation steps.
 It's astonishing how much complexity that eliminates.

 ## Goals for year four

-### Grow TinyPilot to $600,000 in annual revenue
+### Grow TinyPilot to $600k in annual revenue

 Okay, as crazy as it sounds to go from a goal of $20k to $600k, I think this is achievable.
 TinyPilot earned $40k in January, so I'd have to grow an average of 4% per month to reach a $600k annual total.